Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: Characterizing quantum processors: goals and prior work

 Another widely used protocol that goes beyond the measurement of the mere average fidelity of a gate set is \emph{Gateset Tomography} (GST) \cite{Blume-kohout2013,Merkel2013,Greenbaum2015}.
 This quantum process tomography method yields the specific noise model of each quantum operation that a QPU is able to perform, including gates, state preparation, and measurement.
 Once the so-called GST gauge has been properly fixed (see, e.g, \cite{DiMatteo2020}), average fidelities can be extracted from the noise models.
 More interestingly, the noise models can be used as inputs to circuit-level simulations.
 These simulations are generically exponentially costly in the number of qubits, but can yield precise information about the behavior of a given circuit executed on a given processor.
 However, if GST is realized at the one-qubit and two-qubit level only, crosstalk effects beyond two-qubit crosstalk, which are suspected to play an important role in NISQ devices, will be neglected.
 Going beyond one-qubit and two-qubit errors to capture those effects is possible, but requires a cost in terms of classical processing \emph{and} amount of data to be collected from the QPU that scales exponentially with the number of qubits.
 Thus, GST is hardly scalable for real-world applications.

-Recently, a protocol called \emph{Cycle Benchmarking} (CB) \cite{Erhard2019} has been proposed to go beyond the limitation of RB and GST to the characterization of QPUs with operations acting only a few qubits.
-Indeed, beyond the crosstalk characterization issue we raised in the previous paragraph, some technologies such as trapped-ion QPUs provide operations like the M{\o}lmer-Sorensen gate that act on multiple (even all) qubits in a register.
-CB can detect crosstalk and is robust to SPAM errors \cite{Erhard2019}.
+Recently, a protocol called \emph{Cycle Benchmarking} (CB) \cite{Erhard2019} has been proposed to go beyond the limitation of RB and GST to the characterization of few-qubit error processes.
+While RB and GST require a number of experiments that scales exponentially with the number of qubits involved in the quantum process to be characterized (whether an error or a gate), thus limiting them to very few qubits, CB allows to characterize processes acting on much larger registers.
+This applies to crosstalk errors (see previous paragraph), but also to multi-qubit gates like the M{\o}lmer-Sorensen gate of trapped-ion processors that act on multiple (even all) qubits in a register.
+In additional, CB is robust to SPAM errors \cite{Erhard2019}.
 However, as a gate-level protocol, it cannot be used to characterize the potential of a QPU at an application level.